 In the future, Estonia’s ability to combine multiple disciplines and technologies, supported by enabling infrastructure and policy-making, will significantly increase R&D in areas such as genetics, biotechnology and patient self-treatment.
 There are two universities of applied sciences, which are related to R&D activities in the field, eight research centres, including centres of excellence and more than 170 research projects ongoing.

 With world-class expertise and an advanced platform within the EU regulatory framework, Estonia is the ideal location to research, develop and manage e-Health solutions.

 Estonia has a collaborative healthcare cluster spanning government, academia, competence centres, production and IT companies.

-A pioneer in e-health for 25 years, today over 95% of data generated by hospitals and doctors is digitised.
+A pioneer in e-health, 99% of health data has been digitised since 2015, and 97% of hospital discharge letters are sent to the central database.
 A person’s unified health record and x-rays are available on-demand throughout Estonia, allowing health professionals to make informed decisions.
 Blockchain technology assures system integrity while patients access their data and prescriptions using Estonia’s secure e-ID solutions.

-Estonia has an active biotech cluster comprising over 70 companies who, in conjunction with the University of Tartu, research, clinically test and develop innovative science.
-Areas of expertise include genetics, molecular- and biomarker based testing.
+Estonia has an active biotech cluster comprising over 70 companies that, in conjunction with the University of Tartu, research, clinically test and develop innovative science.
+Areas of expertise include genetics, molecular- and biomarker-based testing.